Bones in the Neck

-In the cervical spine region, the cervical spine normally curves backwards.
-This curvature in the cervical spine is known as a lordosis.
-The amount of lordosis curve in an individual has varies.
+In the cervical spine region, the cervical spine normally curves backward.
+This curvature in the cervical spine is the lordosis.
+The amount of lordosis curve in an individual has varied.

 The bone in the cervical spine consists of a body, two pedicles, lamina, and multiple bony projections (called processes).
-The bones in the neck are the smallest out of the other bones in the spine as they only support the weight of the head.
+The bones in the neck are the smallest out of the other bones in the spine, as they only support the head’s weight.
 The processes serve as attachment points for various ligaments and muscles that help stabilize the cervical spine.

 Bones in the Neck Anatomy

 C1 – Also known as the atlas.
 The skull rests directly on it.
 This is the uppermost bone of the neck.
 About 50% of flexion/extension in the neck occurs at the C1 skull joint.